20: ARGYRESTHIIDAE, 21: LYONETIIDAE, 22: PRAYDIDAE

 22.002 Ash Bud Moth (Prays fraxinella) at Bankhouse wood on June 26th 2018.
 A field observation.

-22.003 Dark Ash-bud Moth (Prays ruficeps) at the Calder near Milner Royd Nature Reserve on May 16th 2020.
+22.003 Cryptic Ash-bud Moth (Prays ruficeps) at the Calder near Milner Royd Nature Reserve on May 16th 2020.
 A field observation on knapweed.

-22.004 Olive Kernel Borer (Prays oleae), mine in an Olive tree, Newbank garden centre, West Vale, Apr.
+22.004 Olive Stowaway (Prays oleae), mine in an Olive tree, Newbank garden centre, West Vale, Apr.
 19th 2012.
 Just one mine was found on half a dozen small trees.
 No doubt imported with the trees from warmer European climes.
 Not recorded in Britain until 2009.

 No comments: